 Four years have passed since the mortal races stood together against the might of the Burning Legion.
-The tenuous peace forged in a time of desperation is fading.
-Arthas, the mad ...
-See full summary »
+Peace is fading.
+The lands of the world of Azeroth have once again become host to a World of Warcraft.

 Michele Marie Arko,

 Tracy W. Bush,

 While Frodo and Sam, now accompanied by a new guide, continue their hopeless journey towards the land of shadow to destroy the One Ring, each member of the broken fellowship plays their ...
 See full summary »

 The Ruby Throne lies empty.
 In the wake of this, unlikely and fragile alliances are made between races as they fight to control the throne.
 In the midst of this a much more dangerous threat emerges that threatens to engulf all of Tamriel.